 - From New York City.
 Lived in Woodstock, New York.

 - 1958-1966, was founder and lead singer of The Greenbriar Boys.

 - Given name: John Whittier Sirabian.
 He is Armenian.
 His father was a poet in Greenwich Village.

 - 1976, formed with The John Herald Band with another Greenbriar Boy, Bob Yellin.

-- Among John Herald’s fans: Linda Rondstadt, who heard John’s version of “A Different Drum” in the sixties and recorded the song almost note for note with her group The Stone Ponies.
-It turned out to be a gold record.
+- Among John Herald’s fans: Linda Rondstadt, who heard John’s version of “A Different Drum” in the sixties and recorded the song almost note for note with her group The Stone Ponies, selling more than a million copies (a gold record).

 - 1992, he and Yellin’ reunited briefly to perform as the New Greenbriar Boys.

 - 2005, he died at the age of 65.
 He committed suicide.